Motion Setup Functions

 Distance Units

-The controller lets you specify two different distance units.
+The controller lets you specify two different distance units, primary and secondary.

 Primary units are the positional units configured for each axis in Machine Setup.
 When in this mode, the controller uses the CountsPerUnit Parameter to define the number of encoder counts for each distance unit.
 Common primary units are millimeters, micrometers, or degrees.
 The name of the unit for each axis is stored in the UnitsName Parameter.